cockroachdb/docs/v1.0/orchestrate-cockroachdb-with-mesosphere-insecure.md

 ### Limitations

+CockroachDB in DC/OS works the same as in other environments with the exception of the following limitations:

+- At this time, only CockroachDB v1.0.x is supported.
+Support for subsequent versions of CockroachDB is coming soon.
 - The `cockroachdb` DC/OS service has been tested only on DC/OS versions 1.9 and 1.10.
+- Running in secure mode is not supported at this time.
+- Running a multi-datacenter cluster is not supported at this time.
 - Removing a node is not supported at this time.
 - Neither volume type nor volume size requirements may be changed after initial deployment.
 - Rack placement and awareness are not supported at this time.